The Fog of War: 11 Ways Manufacturers can Leverage Marketing During COVID-19

 Need ideas to generate leads from your website?

-Domestically, the effects have been immediate, though.
+Domestically, the effects have been immediate.
 A recent Thomas survey gauging COVID-19’s impact on over 1,000 North American manufacturers found that:

-- 8% experienced a surge to their cost of goods
+- 8% experienced a surge in their cost of goods.

 Now, more than ever is the time for manufacturers to exercise that intuitive, discerning judgment Clausewitz called for.
-This principle applies to every aspect of a company’s business, and marketing, while not always a priority, can offer lasting advantages that will help US manufacturers weather the fog of war.
+This principle applies to every aspect of a company’s business and marketing.
+It can offer lasting advantages that will help US manufacturers weather the “Fog of War”.

 Here are 11 sales and marketing tactics manufacturers can employ right now to help in dealing with the challenges of COVID-19.